• Vancouver Tech Journal

 Co-founder, Yaofei Feng, opens up about his journey of quitting Amazon to build Fantuan and what drove the company’s success in growing and expanding quickly

 Fantuan, the food delivery-turned-life services platform, has come a long way since being founded in Burnaby in 2014.
-To date, the company operates in four countries, has two million registered accounts, and has raised over USD $90 million from investors, including Alibaba co-founder Eddie Wu.
+To date, the startup operates in four countries, has two million registered accounts, and has raised over USD $90 million from investors, including Alibaba co-founder Eddie Wu.

-As Fantuan prepares to celebrate its 10th anniversary, the company will take the stage at INNOVATEWest to share its story: from one founder dropping out of SFU and the other quitting Amazon to repeatedly getting told ‘no’ by restaurants until returning several times and doing deliveries themselves, to now offering the largest selection of Asian food with support from over 600 employees, 75,000 merchants, and 80,000 drivers.
+As Fantuan prepares to celebrate its 10th anniversary, the company will take the stage at INNOVATEWest to share its story: from one founder dropping out of SFU and the other quitting Amazon to repeatedly getting told “no” by restaurants until returning several times and doing deliveries themselves, to now offering the largest selection of Asian food with support from over 600 employees, 75,000 merchants, and 80,000 drivers.

 In hopes of encouraging more immigrant, minority, and young entrepreneurs to seize opportunities and dream big, Fantuan’s co-founder, Yaofei Feng chatted with us about his journey in joining the company and building the MVP, insights and tips for others wanting to build a niche product, and why people should rethink what innovation is.